 In the 1980s, when it became apparent that water draining off Cameron Road was causing damage to the two southernmost barns, Bill Southwick worked to protect the barns and moved them to their present, drier location.

-The house had been built about 1885 by a man by the name of Hall.
+The main house had been built about 1885 by a man by the name of Hall.
 Burlap and Beams is located at the site of what is believed to be the earliest hotel in Thurman, NY.
 The house later became a fine family farm, home to Orley and Susie Needham and their children.

 Most recently, it was entrusted to the care of Terri Larson and her family, who lovingly maintain the history of the home while sharing the beauty of the barns for your special day.